openstack/python-openstackclient/doc/source/command-objects/role.rst

     Domain the project belongs to (name or ID).
     This can be used in case collisions between project names exist.

     .. versionadded:: 3

+.. option:: --inherited

+    Specifies if the role grant is inheritable to the sub projects.

+    .. versionadded:: 3